 Once you have established the MPGs of the vehicle then next you ask yourself the simple question: is this vehicle petrol or diesel?
-If it’s diesel then you’ll be paying around 6c to 8c per litre less than petrol so that’s a bonus.
+If it’s diesel then you’ll be paying around 3c per litre less than petrol so that’s a bonus (December 2020).

 Now establish how many miles/kms you will travel on an annualised or monthly basis, preferably monthly, it’s easier to work out.
 Let’s say, for arguments sake, you’re doing 2,000kms per month.
 Now establish the size of the fuel tank in the vehicle.
 If the vehicle has a 70 litre tank – like the larger family saloon cars – and your vehicle is returning 6.2 litres per 100kms then you’re going to get in excess of 1000kms on a full tank.
 This means you’ll need to fill your tank once every 18 days or so – less than two full fills per month.
 You can calculate the cost of a full tank by multiplying the tank size in litres by the prevailing market rate for the fuel to give you the cost of a full fill.
 You now have your monthly cost for fuel which you can annualise.

 Check the regime which will apply to the car: either pre-2008 or post-2008.
 The regime is dependent on when the car was registered, not when you buy the car.
 So, if you buy a 07 vehicle today the pre-2008 motor tax regime will apply to it.
 The pre-2008 regime is based on engine size – i.e. cc’s.
 The new regime is based on carbon emissions and again, like fuel economy, diesels are cheaper to tax as a general rule.
-Calculate your annualised Motor Tax costs.
-While budget 2013 rowed back on some of the advantages of lower-CO2-emission vehicles it still pays to buy a car which falls into the new regime.
+Calculate your annualised motor tax costs.

 Depreciation is the loss of value of the vehicle after a given number of years.
 It’s loosely described as residuals too: meaning the residual value of a vehicle after a given number of years.
 You can find depreciation guides on the internet for vehicles.
 Alternatively you can look-up our Partner website CarsIreland and compare the prices of the same vehicle over different years.
 As a general rule of thumb all new cars will lose about 50% of their value after 3 years – some more, some less.
 After that initial three year period the price decrease will slow down and the car will retain a market value for several years more.
 However, the day will come when all cars, no matter how expensive to purchase, are worth virtually nothing (unless they’re a classic or collectible).